 If you are not in agreement with a decision that the Local Authority has made in relation to your (or your child’s) SEND, you might be able to appeal against it to the SEND Tribunal.
 The First-tier Tribunal (Special Educational Needs and Disability) is part of a system of courts which will make a decision on appeals or claims regarding a child’s or young person’s Special Educational Needs or Disability.

 When can you appeal?

-If you are a Young person over 16 years with SEND or a parent or carer of a child with SEND under 16 years, you can appeal to the SEND tribunal if your Local Authority:
+If you are a young person over 16 years with SEND, or a parent/carer of a child with SEND under 16 years, you can appeal to the SEND Tribunal if your Local Authority:

 - Refuses to carry out an assessment;

-- Refuses to issue and EHC plan after an assessment;
+- Refuses to issue an EHC plan after an assessment;

 - Decides to cease to maintain an EHC plan.

 You can also appeal about some of the contents of an EHC plan, but not all parts.
 The sections you can appeal are: